The Ontario Bioindustrial Innovation Network (OBIN)

 Build stronger hybrid chemistry value chains in Southern Ontario by identifying and addressing value chain gaps.
 BIC will accelerate clean economic growth and support competitive technology companies to grow in southern Ontario by building robust raw material supply chains, by leveraging regional and global partners along the value chain to strengthen market pull and by removing barriers to commercialization through COMM SCI projects, and

-Support emerging competitive technology companies to grow to global scale and become world-class players by providing up to four larger COMM SCI investments (up to $2-million each) from the Sustainable Chemistry Alliance Investment Fund (SCA Fund) and matching investments (up to $4-million each) from venture capital partners.
+Support emerging competitive technology companies to grow to global scale and become world-class players by providing up to four larger COMM SCI investments (up to $1 million each) from the Sustainable Chemistry Alliance Investment Fund (SCA Fund) and matching investments (minimum of $4 million each) from venture capital partners.